 Vinyl liner pools are extremely popular in certain areas of the United States and are very appealing due to their low initial cost.
 For the experienced DIY-er, vinyl liner pools are readily available and can be installed in one Saturday afternoon.
 Vinyl pools are the least expensive and a good size pool can be had for under $25,000.
 Most inground vinyl pools packages are typically between $20,000 - $45,000.
 As with concrete pools, the initial swimming pool installation cost can increase with accessories.

 True swimming pool costs are not always known upfront.
-Not only is the swimming pool maintenance cost something to really consider, but also the possibility of swimming pool remodeling, resurfacing,.
+Not only is the swimming pool maintenance cost something to really consider, but also the possibility of swimming pool remodeling and resurfacing.
 These can be from hundreds to thousands of dollars in addition to the monthly cost of a pool.

-Your new swimming pool is not only a source of enjoyment for your family now, but it can also be a good investment.
-A well constructed pool can add worth to your home, slightly increasing its resale value.
+Your new swimming pool is not only a source of enjoyment for your family, but it can also be a good investment.
+A well constructed pool can add value to your home.
 You may want to consider adding accessories such as an inexpensive outdoor bbq island.
 Fun for you now and a great selling point later.

 Then you'll hear about new filters and motors.
 I recently replaced an older 2-speed Hayward motor that lasted for 23 years.
 Talk about value for your money!!
 And a new filter housing?
 My parents have a sand filter that's currently 35 years old and still perfectly working.
 No leaks or drips at all.

 This will help cut the cost of inground pool, reduce the pool maintenance cost, and help you with swimming pool security.
-Talk to other people about the cost of swimming pool ownership to make an educated decision.
+Talking with other pool owners about the cost of swimming pool ownership can help in your decision making.